FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/validation.md

 1. Update the validation package with the new validation function needed, see [register-a-food-business validation repository](https://github.com/FoodStandardsAgency/register-a-food-business-validation)
 2. Update the version number of the validation package being used in the `package.json`
 3. Write or update UI and E2E tests for the new page.
-For more information, see [Writing UI and E2E tests](./writing-ui-e2e-tests.md).
 4. Update the schema to add the new data field and it's custom validation function.
 For more on schema structure, see [JSON schema](https://json-schema.org)

 ## Related information